Key Issues Moving Through the MAGA-hijacked Courts

 -

-Status: The 11th Circuit parties have settled, while the 2nd Circuit plaintiffs are seeking rehearing.
+Status: The 11th Circuit parties have settled.
+The 2nd Circuit case is back before the district court.
 Judge O’Connor’s case docket does not indicate whether the defendants filed a notice of appeal to the 5th Circuit.

 Are the military service academies’ affirmative action programs unconstitutional?